bereft of, at, by, in or without?

 Last game against Fulham (partially bc of Coquelin) we were a bit bereft in the middle and unable to play through instead opting for long punts from the keeper to little effect.

 Where are they?
-Are they to be lost forever, without even a name (a Christian or first name to save detection of those with unusual surnames )? bereft in life, they were treated similarly in death.
+Are they to be lost forever, without even a name (a Christian or first name to save detection of those with unusual surnames )?
+Bereft in life, they were treated similarly in death.

-In 1% of cases "bereft without" is used
+In 1% of cases bereft without is used

 I would be bereft without them really, that and the ability to download audio books.